miketheman/knife-community/README.md

 Updating a `TODO.md` file if there are outstanding known issues, planned work for the next version, etc. A TODO file also helps anyone else in the community try to tackle a problem you haven't figured out or gotten to yet, so they can issue a pull request for your cookbook.

 Follow [Semantic Versioning][semver] when choosing which version number to increment to.
 Start your cookbook at 0.1.0, and increment from there, until you are confident enough in a 1.0.0 version.
-This should be done with `--ver=1.0.0`, for example.

 Test, test, test.
 And then test again.